Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Contact-implicit Model Predictive Control

 The symmetric control cost aims to facilitate symmetric gait motions such as trotting and pacing.
 Here, the symmetry is emphasized within paired legs.\endnote{In contrast to previous method in \citet{yu2018learning}, which emphasizes global symmetry through mirroring actions of counterparts (e.g., right legs mirroring left legs), our cost focuses on within-pair symmetry (e.g., right legs together, left legs together).} The cost penalizes the torque differences for the hip flexion/extension (HFE) and knee flexion/extension (KFE) of the paired legs:

-where the $c_s$ denotes the scalar weight, set to \( 1 \times 10^{-2} \), and $\mathbf{C}_2 \in \mathbb{R}^{4\times n_j}$ (with \( n_j = 12\)) is a constant matrix which maps the joint torques to the torque differences between the paired legs.
-In trot motion, diagonal legs (e.g., left front (LF) and right hind (RH)) are paired, while in pacing motion, same-side legs (e.g., left front (LF) and left hind (LH)) are paired.
-For example, in the case of diagonal pair, the associated matrix, $\mathbf{C}_2^{\text{diagonal}}$, is:
+where the $c_s$ denotes the scalar weight and $\mathbf{C}_2 \in \mathbb{R}^{4\times n_j}$ (with \( n_j = 12\)) is a constant matrix which maps the joint torques to the torque differences between the paired legs.
+In trot motion, diagonal legs are paired, while in pacing motion, same-side legs are paired.
+For example, in the case of diagonal pair, $\mathbf{C}_2^{\text{diagonal}}$ is:

 where the matrix \( \mathbf{D} \) is defined as $\mathbf{D} = [\mathbf{0}_{2 \times 1}, \mathbf{I}_{2 \times 2}]$.
 Importantly, this cost function is not time-dependent, indicating that it is not activated periodically to induce a specific gait motion.